nilniloy002/AppTaskManagement/README.md

 ## Installation
 Make sure you have the environment set up properly.
 You will need PHP8.1, composer, and Node.js.

-1. Download the project (or clone using GIT)
+1. Download the project (or clone using GIT)/ git clone https://github.com/nilniloy002/AppTaskManagement.git
 2. Copy `.env.example` into `.env` and configure database credentials
 3. Navigate to the project's root directory using terminal
 4. Run `composer install`